Kgotta-contribute/testrepo/README.md

 # testrepo

-## Editing the file
+## Editing the file 🤩

-It's a ew file that predicts crime in your nearest neighbour using K-nn & one contains 1 simple markdown file in repository! 😋
+It's a new file that predicts crime in your proximity using K-nn  and another contains a simple markdown file in repository! 😋